-In general, when taking a taxi while in Budapest it is better to call or take one belonging to a taxi company (e.g. City Taxi (2 111 111), Taxi 2000 (2 000 000)) Otherwise you should inquire about the fare in advance in order to diminish the risk of an unpleasant surprise.
-(Also if it's possible, call a taxi by phone instead of flagging one - it's cheaper)
+In general, when taking a taxi while in Budapest the fare is lower if you call the taxi by phone.
+Take one belonging to a taxi company (e.g. Fotaxi which is also the official airport-city transfer company).
+When you flag a taxi on the street you should inquire about the fare in advance in order to diminish the risk of unpleasant surprises (price hikes).

 Arriving to Budapest by air

 If you don't have a lot of luggage, the cheapest (and sometimes fastest)